Armyne Ware: Personal life and interests

 Ware attended many charity balls in Aberdeenshire, often accompanied by her sister Claire.
 She attended the Aboyne Games Ball in September 1920 wearing a patterned brocade with pink and yellow flowers on it.
-She then attended the `Gordon Highlanders Club Ball in September 1921, the Country Ball in Aid of Sick Childrens Hospital in September 1922, and the Aboyne Ball in September 1927.
+She then attended the `Gordon Highlanders Club Ball in September 1921, the Country Ball in Aid of Sick Children's Hospital in September 1922, and the Aboyne Ball in September 1927.

 Later life

 Ware married fellow artist, Harry Fabian Ware, son of Major-General Sir Fabian Arthur Goulstone Ware, on 1 August 1928 in the Parish Church, Aboyne, Aberdeenshire.
 Ware moved to Gloucester, England, in 1942.
 She died on 10 October 2000, in the Redbridge, London.